Groovy

 g_store

-The following script shows how to use g_store.ephemeral to set a system-wide retrievable ephemeral name-value pair and consume it elsewhere.
+The following script shows how g_store.ephemeral can be used to set a system-wide retrievable, volatile name-value pair and consume it again elsewhere.

 Snippet